 Ooyala Cares is a community group within Ooyala aimed at providing services, and giving back to local and national organizations.
 Employees have chosen causes that are personally important to them ranging from The Humane Society to Second Harvest Food Bank.
 Priya Patel, Sr HR Coordinator at Ooyala said, “Volunteering with co-workers is incredibly fulfilling.
 It feels good to help those in need, while getting to know the people I work outside of the office."
 Here at Xactly, Benioff’s message, and the need for corporate social responsibility has long resonated.

-Over nine years ago, when the company was founded, Xactly CEO Christopher Cabrera established the philanthropic branch of the company, XactlyOne so employees would have a chance to make a difference in the communities where we live and work.
+Over fourteen years ago, when the company was founded, Xactly CEO Christopher Cabrera established the company's four CARE values—Customer Focus, Accountability, Respect, and Excellence to guide employees everyday in the office.
+He also created the philanthropic branch of the company, XactlyOne so employees would have a chance to make a difference in the communities where we live and work.

 In 2018, Xactly held the first ever C.A.R.E.
 Week.
 Founded from from the idea of one employee in the organization, C.A.R.E.
 Week is an annual company-wide initiative for employees to share in Xactly’s core values and share the impact of our organization on a daily basis.
 This international, week-long celebration is filled with opportunities for employees and customers to unite and unleash human potential in our communities across the globe.

 At Xactly's user conference in 2019, Xactly Unleashed, we partnered with with Code.org to celebrate strong female leaders in technology and all women across the globe that unleash the potential of those around them continuously.
 Together, we raised $25,000 at our Women on the Rise event.